Skip to main content

 Seventeenth-century Italian Franciscan friar Joseph of Cupertino was reportedly observed flying or hovering on over seventy occasions by witnesses ranging from fellow friars to visiting royalty and clergy.

-Joseph of Cupertino (1603–1663) was a Conventual Franciscan friar of famously limited intellect who became the most celebrated alleged levitator in Christian history.
-His reported ecstatic flights began around 1630 and continued for over three decades at friaries across Italy.
+Joseph of Cupertino (1603–1663) was a Conventual Franciscan friar of famously limited intellect.
+His reported ecstatic flights began around 1630 and continued for over three decades at friaries across Italy, including Copertino, Assisi, and Osimo.
+Witnesses said they saw him fly or hover on over seventy occasions.

 Witness Record